 - Enhancing knowledge, skills and awareness of farmers as well as staffs of POs through training, exposure visit, motivation etc.

-- Conducting field days for effective dissemination of technology related information and the best practices of crop cultivation.
+- Conducting field days for effective dissemination of technology related information and effective crop production techniques.

-Agriculture Unit of PKSF already has completed the 3rd year of its execution successfully, marked by enthusiasm among farmers and POs.
-For the fiscal year 2016-17, PKSF has allocated BDT 3.50 crore for AU activities in 28 POs working in 38 Upazilas of 21 District.
+Agriculture Unit of PKSF has already completed the 4th year of its execution successfully, marked by enthusiasm among farmers and POs.
+For the fiscal year 2017-18, PKSF has allocated BDT 4.80 crore for AU activities in 30 POs working in 52 Upazilas of 23 District covering 25 Agro-ecological Zone (AEZ) of Bangladesh.

 Achievement of Agriculture Unit:

-Since its inception a total of 8109 demonstrations have been established on different agricultural technologies.
-This includes 51 demonstrations on summer tomato production, 13 demonstrations on natural vegetable/potato storage, 518 demonstrations on safe crop cultivation etc. up to June 2016.
-Besides, 343 field days have been arranged in order to disseminate the positive results of technology demonstrations to large number of farmers.
-AU has also provided 176 USG applicators and 24,990 pheromone lures (for pheromone trap) to the farmers up to June 2016.
+Since its inception a total of 11,841 demonstrations have been established on different agricultural technologies.
+These demonstrations include ‘summer tomato production’, ‘vegetable seedling production on plastic tray using co-codust’, ‘natural vegetable/potato storage’, ‘fruit bagging technology’, ‘safe crop production by following ICM & GAP’’ etc. up to June 2017.
+Besides, 712 field days have been arranged in order to disseminate the positive results of demonstrated technology to large number of farmers.
+AU has also provided 687 USG applicators and 38,258 pheromone lures (for pheromone trap) to the farmers up to June 2017.
 For learning and sharing of the best practices of crop cultivation 05 exposure visits have been arranged.
-About 39 Upazilla Planning Meetings and 1275 ‘Agriculture Counselling meetings have also been arranged under AU.
-During FY 2016-17, a total of 2990 demonstrations have been established on different agricultural technologies; provided 589 USG applicators and 11,166 pheromone lures up to 15 April 2017.
-Besides, 131 field days, 40 Upazilla Planning Meeting and 193 ‘Agriculture Counselling meetings have also been arranged during current Fiscal year.
+About 100 Upazilla Planning Meetings and 1547 ‘Agriculture Counselling meetings have also been arranged under AU.
+During FY 2017-18, a total of 756 demonstrations have been established on different agricultural technologies; provided 110 households with vegetable seed, install 2330 perching stick in 78 acreas of rice field and 17,340 pheromone lures up to 20 october 2017.
+Besides, 30 Upazilla Planning Meeting and 56 ‘Agriculture Counselling meetings have also been arranged during current FY.

-AU has taken an initiative for expanding floriculture, spices, fruits, oil seed crops, special quality enriched crops and high value crops cultivation at the field level.
-A number of demonstrations is being established on capsicum, niger, coriander, marigold, gladiolus, chrysanthemum, snowball, broccoli and short duration mustard at different Agro Ecological Zones (AEZs) of Bangladesh.
+AU has taken an initiative for expanding climate smart agriculture through floriculture, spices, fruits, oil seed crops, special quality enriched crops and high value crops cultivation at different Agro Ecological Zones (AEZs) of Bangladesh.
+A number ofdemonstrations are being established on summer water melon, cherry tomato, capsicum, niger, coriander, marigold, gladiolus, chrysanthemum, snowball, broccoli and short duration mustard at field level.
 Vegetable cultivation on the edge of cultivable land is another dimension of activities within the purview of this Unit.
 AU is also involved with the expansion of `Bagging Technology’ for safe fruits and vegetables production.
-Besides, Results Based Monitoring (RBM) is going to evaluate the activities undertaken under this institutional.
+Besides, Results Based Monitoring (RBM) has been conducted to evaluate the activities undertaken under this Unit.
+To continue the dissemination of knowledge and technical services among the farmers, this Unit has been provided some agricultural technologies, technical training and advisory services by linking with different research, educational, and extension organisations since it’s inception.
+It’s a great success of this Unit that, a good number of expanded technology such as summer tomato production, pheromone trap to cultivate safe vegetables & fruits, urea saving technology urea super granules (USG) for rice & vegetables production, quality rice seed production technology, homestead gardening etc is being replicated by farmer itself at field level.

 Some activities of Agriculture Unit